kiesraad/abacus/frontend/README.md

 This frontend directory contains the code for the Abacus frontend application, i.e. the user interface that runs in the browser and communicates with the backend API server located in the `../backend` directory.
-The frontend is a React application built with vite written in TypeScript.
+The frontend is a React application built with Vite written in TypeScript.
 In order to run the frontend, you will need to have a backend API server running.
 For instructions on running the backend see the [README of the backend](../backend/README.md).